rapidsai/rapidsmpf/README.md

 Currently, there is no conda or pip packages for rapidsmp thus we have to build from source.

-First we clone rapidsmp and install the dependencies in a conda environment:
+Clone rapidsmp and install the dependencies in a conda environment:
 ```
 git clone https://github.com/rapidsai/rapids-multi-gpu.git
 cd rapids-multi-gpu